Location454 Convent Ave New York, New York

 Faith & Form Magazine/IFRAA Art & Architecture, Religious Architecture Merit, 2012

-“A forward retreat: the sisters of New York City’s St. Hilda’s House cultivate an ideal example of sacrificial and sustainable living,” Worship Facilities: 3/2012
+“A Forward Retreat.
+The sisters of New York City’s Hilda’s House cultivate an ideal example of sacrificial and sustainable living,” Worship Facilities (print and online), March 2012

 ICS Builders Inc. – general contractor; Weidlinger Associates – structural; Laslo Bodak – MEP; Denis Gray Horticulture – green roof consultant; Horton Lees Brogden – lighting design; Acoustic Dimensions – acoustic/av/it

 Photos by Jeff Goldberg/ESTO and Ari Burling